CoderDojoSaintPaul/CoderDojoSaintPaul.github.io/index.md

 * CoderDojos are run by Volunteers like you!  <a target="_blank" href="https://zen.coderdojo.com/dojos/us/saint-paul-mn/saint-paul-sppl">Join our Dojo</a> or email us to sign up to Mentor or help with coordination.

+* Support Us -- Like all CoderDojo clubs, CoderDojo Saint Paul is free for young people to attend, and run by Volunteers.
+We do have some expenses, e.g., learning materials used during events and given to Ninjas to keep.
+Though our host, the Saint Paul Public Library, is not yet setup to receive financial donations designated for CoderDojo Saint Paul use, we have setup a shopping wish list on Amazon at <a target="_blank" href="https://www.amazon.com/hz/wishlist/ls/13SRFBQPU6UJ5?ref_=wl_share">https://www.amazon.com/hz/wishlist/ls/13SRFBQPU6UJ5?ref_=wl_share</a> for folks to purchase items for CoderDojo Ninjas.

 #### That's all for now.
 Our Website is &quot;Under Construction&quot; 🙄